ermiyaeskandary/Slither.io-bot/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] My code follows the code style of this project.
+- [ ] **My code adheres to the code style of this project but most importantly of all to the things mentioned in CONTRIBUTING.md and PULL_REQUEST_TEMPLATE.md.**
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.